unchartedsoftware/aperture-tiles/docs/src/docs/development/installation/readme.md

 The instructions on this page are intended for developers who want to install the Aperture Tiles source code and build their own custom projects.

-For quick examples of the capabilities of Aperture Tiles:
+For quick examples of the capabilities of Aperture Tiles, see the following topics:

-- See the [Demos](../../../demos/) page to access fully functional demonstrations of Aperture Tiles from your web browser.
+- [Demos](../../../demos/): Access fully functional demonstrations of Aperture Tiles from your web browser.
-- See the [Download](../../../download) page to access a pre-built distribution designed to help you quickly get started using Aperture Tiles and to understand the high-level process of creating an Aperture Tiles application.
-Instructions for using the packages to project a Julia set fractal on an X/Y plot are available on the [Quick Start](../quickstart) page.
+- [Download](../../../download): Access a pre-built distribution designed to help you quickly understand the process of creating an Aperture Tiles application.
+Instructions for using these packages are available on the [Quick Start](../quickstart) page.

 ## <a name="prerequisites"></a> Prerequisites ##